Hortolândia: As a city

 The municipality of Hortolândia is located in a strategic position, between major poles of development.
 Due to its privileged position, the region attracts large industrial organizations, besides being surrounded by large universities.
 The geographical location of the city is to the west of Campinas, bordering also the cities of Sumaré and Monte Mor.
 Hortolândia is the smallest municipality in the Campinas metropolitan area.
 The main river that cuts through the town is the Ribeirão Jacuba [pt].
 The city has benefited economically from being along the Rodovia Anhanguera, bordering Campinas, and being close to the Viracopos International Airport.
 More recently, a continuation of Rodovia dos Bandeirantes was implemented through the city, in the region of Jardim Amanda.
 This highway allowed important access to the municipality through the cloverleaf at the junction with Rodovia Jornalista Francisco Aguirre Proença in an area near the IBM do Brasil company.

-There is a visible conurbation between Campinas, Sumaré and Hortolândia, without a clear identification of the territorial limits of these municipalities.
-The socio-economic interdependence for these municipalities is an element of extreme importance in the elaboration of their plans and projects.

 Geography

+Metropolitan region

+The intense process of conurbation currently underway in the region has been creating a metropolis whose center is the city of Campinas, reaching several municipalities, such as Sumaré, Indaiatuba, Americana, Santa Bárbara d'Oeste, Valinhos, Itatiba and Paulínia, in addition to Hortolândia.
+The Campinas Metropolitan Region (RMC) was created by State Complementary Law 870, of June 19, 2000, and is currently composed of 19 municipalities, being the ninth-largest urban agglomeration in Brazil, with 2,798,477 inhabitants.
+It is one of the most dynamic in the Brazilian economic scenario and represents 2.7% of the national Gross domestic product and 7.83% of the GDP of the state of São Paulo, that is, about 77.7 billion reais per year.

+Hortolândia is part of the so-called "Expanded Metropolitan Complex", which exceeds 29 million inhabitants, approximately 75 percent of the entire population of the state of São Paulo.
+The metropolitan regions of Campinas and São Paulo already form the first megalopolis (or macrometropolis) in the Southern Hemisphere, uniting 65 municipalities that together contain more than 12% of the Brazilian population.

 Relief and hydrography

 Photo of the enlargement of the Ribeirão Jacuba.

 The soil is formed by the decomposition of eruptive rocks, with low density drainage and soils varying from red to yellow latosols, suitable for mechanised agriculture.
 There are also sandy soils suitable for pastures and occasional crops.
 In some stretches the layers are sedimentary and the sandstone substrate makes the soil more impoverished, noticeably susceptible to erosion.
 These characteristics are more noticeable where the terrain is more wavy.

 The hydrographic basin of the Piracicaba River, the basin in which Hortolândia and the region are located, covers the southeastern part of the state of São Paulo and the extreme south of Minas Gerais and is the main source of water extraction for consumption in the Metropolitan Region of Campinas.
-The main river that cuts through the municipality is Ribeirão Jacuba [pt].
+The main river that cuts through the municipality is Ribeirão Jacuba.